fbpx

 Without the ability to provide inpatient services, hospitals may have to give up valuable services, like an intensive care unit or obstetric services.

-Though rural hospitals are to provide obstetric services, “it’s not realistic for the reimbursement model,” said Whitwell.
+Though rural hospitals are allowed to provide obstetric services, “it’s not realistic for the reimbursement model,” said Whitwell.

 Irwin County Hospital in Ocilla, Georgia, a Progressive Health Group facility, continued providing obstetric services after becoming a rural emergency hospital, but was forced to close the unit after just four months.